Your independence and

 Each day program has a fee that covers attendance, meals, therapies and in some instances, transport.
 These services are subsidised by CHSP.

 We can tailor a package of care and support that is right for you.
 Your services will only be limited by your package funds, which are based on your approved level of care, and Government regulations and there are some expenses that cannot be funded by your package.
-As a guide, Home Care packages can provide the following types of services: Personal care, home care, shopping assistance, transport to appointments, meal preparation, basic garden care, in-home respite, medication prompts and social activities.
+As a guide, Home Care packages can provide the following types of services: Personal care, home care, transport to appointments, meal preparation, basic garden care, in-home respite, medication prompts, shopping assistance and social activities.

 What will I pay for my Home Care Package?